openssl/general-policies/policies/committer-policy.md

 ## How to become a committer?

-Commit access is granted by an agreement of the OpenSSL Foundation and the OpenSSL Corporation directors.
+Commit access is granted by the OpenSSL Foundation or the OpenSSL Corporation directors.

 We welcome contributors who become domain experts in some part of